Why Publish With Us

 HJD is a part of a large and well-connected global community concerned with advancing the study of diplomacy.
 Our community of authors, editors, and an international audience consisting of the academic, practitioner, research, think tank, and student communities worldwide, contribute to shaping diplomatic studies as an international academic field.

 Since 2006, HJD has been the leading research journal for the study of diplomacy and its role in contemporary international relations.
-Our editorial team led by the two co-editors (Prof. Jan Melissen - Leiden University and University of Antwerp and Prof. Paul Sharp - University of Minnesota, Duluth) are renowned experts in the fields of diplomacy and international relations.
+Our editorial team is led by editor Prof. Jan Melissen (Leiden University and University of Antwerp).
 We have over 15 years of expertise in disseminating, publishing, and promoting research on the theory, practice, processes, and outcomes of diplomacy in its diverse forms.

 HJD’s media platform is focused on the promotion of information, knowledge development, debate, and connection – centred on diplomacy as its central theme – online, and connected to offline events.